Home Articles Top 10 Hoisin Sauce Substitutes

 Each element here really brings out the rich and savory hoisin flavor.

-But again, you can adjust the flavor and consistency by adjusting the measurements and even adding other pantry staples.
+But again, you can adjust the flavor and consistency by playing with the measurements and even adding other pantry staples.

 This might include honey, chili paste, or garlic.